jaegz/seejaeger/src/pages/blog/2019-03-05-interview-prep-strings.md

   - interviews
   - algorithms
 ---
+**Common String Questions**
+- Palindromes - does the string read the same forwards and reverse?
+- What is the most common character in a string?
+- Anagrams - does string A have the same characters as string B?
+- Does the given string have any repeated characters in it?

 **String Reversal**

 Write a function that when given a string, it returns the string in reverse.